caturmahdialfurqon/TENEO-NODE-CLI/README.md

 - Enter Code : Wrsrs
 - Verify Email
 - Run Nodes Extension to Start earning rewards!
-- Get 10000 Bonuse SignUp,And 2500 Node Point When Using My Referal Code.
+- Get 10000 Bonuse SignUp,And 2500 TENEO Point (Will Converted as $TENEO After TGE) When Using My Referal Code.

 ## What inside the Script